Senior Seminar: Non-Fiction

 Permission Required: Yes

 The Capstone in Writing is an opportunity for all graduating Seniors to develop an original project in a rigorous environment and hone their skills over the term in a final work.
 Each class will be designed as a collaborative small-group environment—capped, ideally, at twelve students.
 In a collective of advanced writers, students will pursue individual projects in a shared genre.
 Projects can be portfolio-driven (students can revise a portfolio of work in their primary genre culled from previous writing courses) or entirely new (a cycle of poems; set of short stories; part of a novel; series of nonfiction articles or book).
 No matter the genre, each thesis class will examine issues of craft, form, content, and process.
-Projects should aim to be ambitious, and final manuscripts polished work that exemplifies the skill and craft of an accomplished writer--with (approximate) lengths of 20-30 pp. for poetry, 30-40 pp. for fiction, 30-40 pp. for journalism or nonfiction.
+Projects should aim to be ambitious, and final manuscripts polished work that exemplifies the skill and craft of an accomplished writer--with an (approximate) length of 30-40 pp.

 Course Open to: Majors Only